petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 > [!NOTE]
 > Alternatively, you can create a rescue VM manually by using the Azure portal.
 For more information, see [Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure portal](/troubleshoot/azure/virtual-machines/troubleshoot-recovery-disks-portal-linux).

-To start initial troubleshooting, start with the cloud-init logs, and understand where the failure occurred, then use the other logs to deep dive, and provide additional insights.
+To start initial troubleshooting, start with the cloud-init logs, and understand where the failure occurred, then use the other logs to deep dive, and provide more insights.

 * /var/log/cloud-init.log
 * /var/log/cloud-init-output.log
 * Serial/boot logs

 In all logs, start searching for "Failed", "WARNING", "WARN", "err", "error", "ERROR".
 Setting configuration to ignore case-sensitive searches is recommended.

+Alternatively, use command `cloud‑init collect‑logs` to collect all necessary logs.
+Azure’s latest cloud-init versions (≥ 18.2) include the collect‑logs command, which:

+Gathers essential logs: /var/log/cloud-init*.log, instance metadata, system info.

+Packages everything into a timestamped .tar.gz archive.

+Saves the archive locally (for example, /tmp/cloud-init-logs-<timestamp>.tar.gz).

 > [!TIP]
 > If you are troubleshooting a custom image, you should consider adding a user during the image.
 If the provisioning fails to set the admin user, you can still log in to the OS.